top of page

 The Adaptive Information Processing Model

-The goal of EMDR is to initiate your innate wisdom, neurobiologically, with some help from the therapy, to bring in the adaptive information that was not able to come through during the trauma.
-This is obtained through bilateral stimulation, a process that creates new neural pathways and the ability to access adaptive information.
-Therefore, effectively reprocessing the trauma and reducing the associated distress that was stored in the nervous system, body, and mind.
+EMDR is designed to tap into your innate wisdom, orchestrating a neurobiological dance with the assistance of therapy.
+The goal is to summon the adaptive information that couldn't find its way through during the trauma.
+This transformative process unfolds through bilateral stimulation, creating new neural pathways and unlocking the capacity to access adaptive information.
+In essence, it's a journey of reprocessing trauma, diminishing the associated distress stored in the nervous system, body, and mind.

 EMDR Effectively Treats